lightrav3n/PorrfolioInReact/README.md

 - **src**: Contains the React source code.
 - **public**: Includes the HTML file and other static assets.
 - **components**: Holds React components used in the project.

-# Contributing

-Feel free to contribute to this project.
-Check the [Contributing Guidelines](CONTRIBUTING.md) for more details.

-# License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # Contact